Skip to main content

 • “Was laughing my ass off, and stressed through the round.”

-Players find the grinding aspect of the game to be overly emphasized, often feeling that it overshadows skill-based gameplay.
-Many express that extensive grinding is necessary for meta-progression, with some humorously suggesting it requires a "second life."
-Additionally, it's noted that progress made in the demo does not carry over, advising against excessive grinding in that version.
+Players find the grinding aspect of the game to be excessive and lacking in skill, often requiring significant time investment to progress.
+Many express that the meta-progression system feels tedious, with some humorously suggesting that it demands a "second life" to fully engage.
+Additionally, it's important to note that progress made in the demo does not carry over, discouraging extensive grinding during that phase.

 • “There's simply not enough skill involved, so grinding through the meta-progression is basically what this game is about.”